sydasif/python-book/docs/source/03_collection/02_list.md

 ['mango', 'banana', 'grapes', 'orange', 'apple']
 ```

-- `remove() & pop()`
+- remove() and pop()

 This is used to delete an item from the list.
 Its syntax is the same as those of the other functions.
-When an item appears more than once in the list, the command `remove()` will only delete the item that appears the first in the list.
+When an item seems more than once in the list, the command `remove()` will only delete the item that appears first in the list.

 ```py
 fruit_name = ["mango", "orange", "banana", "orange", "apple"]